-O-rings are mechanical gaskets with a round cross section.
+O-rings are mechanical gaskets with a round cross-section.
 They are used to prevent gas and fluid leaks in static and dynamic applications and are manufactured from various types of elastomers.
-Some of the common types of O-ring materials include PTFE, Nitrile (Buna), Neoprene, EPDM Rubber and Fluorocarbon (Viton).
-Silicone and Kalrez® O-ring materials are also widely used, especially in high temperature applications.
+Some of our common types of O-ring materials include PTFE, Nitrile (Buna), Neoprene, EPDM Rubber and Fluorocarbon (Viton).
+Silicone and Kalrez® O-ring materials are also widely used, especially in high-temperature applications.

 We Offer O-ring Materials in Custom and Industry Standard Sizes